After-Shock/Cloudbox-wiki/Plex.md

 ## 4. Adding Your First libraries

-* Note: the order is important (i.e. Movies first, then TV); or else the config file for Unionfs_cleaner will need to be updated to reflect section ID changes.
+* Note: the order is important (i.e. Movies first, then TV); or else the config file for Plex Autoscan will need to be updated to reflect section ID changes (see FAQ).

 ### Adding the Movie Library